“Do you want to be healed?” he asked, immediately following my run-on statement of

 This state of disunity indicates shortsightedness.
 It reveals a lack of understanding of whom we’ve been modeled after.
 It’s an indication of an absence of God-mindedness, and therefore an absence of the nature of God: humility, for example, or the goal of genuine unity, to name another.

-Without the presence of God-mindedness (the ability to see things as God does), and without understanding of where God is leading us, “all things” looks like a sin.
+Without the presence of God-mindedness (the ability to see things as God does), and without understanding of where God is leading us (toward fuller unity in Him), “all things” looks like a sin.
 Without any hope in the ultimate goodness and authority of God, “working together” looks like a mess.
 In-congruent.
 It’s counter-intuitive.
 It looks like an insult.
 It looks impossible.

 A divided/divisive group is a group which has not grown into the reflection of its Creator who is big enough to include two opposing-seeming concepts, and big enough to overcome the threats of inclusivity.
 In its state of immaturity, a divided group sees contradiction (as it is itself in contradiction), where God might be seeing potential for corroboration.
 A divisive group sees threat to its individual ideologies, where God sees a place to work together toward a full and perfect ideology—unity in Christ.
 Reconciliation.